eclipse-theia/theia-website/src/docs/user_ai.md

 - All messages and responses from different agents
 - Message alternatives created through [editing chat requests](#editing-chat-requests)
 - File changesets with functional apply, revert, and open operations
-- The full conversation tree when you've edited messages to create different conversation branches

 Chat sessions are stored in the `.theia/chatSessions/` directory within your user home directory.